abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/basic_working_local_search.rst

 ..  only:: draft

     In this section we present how local search is implemented in *or-tools*.
-First, we give the basic ideas and it is only in the last subsection that we detail the inner working of the local search algorithm and indicate where the callbacks of the ``SearchMonitor``\s are called.
+First, we give and overview of the implementation and describe some of its main components.
+We then detail the inner working of the local search algorithm and indicate where the callbacks of the ``SearchMonitor``\s are called in the last subsection.

-    The code provided in this section is only generic and we'll have to wait until next section to use real code from the file :file:`dummy_ls.cc`.
+    We present a simplified version of the local search algorithm.
+We will not miss much though and use the implemented code as a beautiful example of the way we can combine the search primitives we have already seen in the previous chapter.

+    ..  warning:: We describe a simplified version of the local search algorithm.

 ..  _local_search_mechanism:

 Overview of the Local Search Mechanism in *or-tools*